distribusion/retailer_api_documentation/source/includes/_connections.md

 }
 ```

 This endpoint should be used during a booking to get a binding price and availability for a specified group of travellers.
-"Specified" is defined as having not only the right amount of passengers but also selected the passenger types for each passenger.
-The passenger types are marketing carrier specific (retrieved from connections#find or using #marketing_carriers).
-If you are looking into getting the general availability of a connection (true / false) please use the connections#find endpoint, which retrieve the availability directly from marketing carriers.
+"Specified" is defined as having not only the right amount of passengers but also selected the passenger types for each passenger and the fare class.
+The passenger types can be used in two ways: standardised or specific to each marketing carrier.
+The fare class are marketing carrier specific (both can be retrieved from connections#find or using #marketing_carriers).
+If you are looking into getting the general availability of a connection (true / false) please use the connections#find endpoint, which also show the availability at the last point in time this connection was requested by our system.

 ### HTTP Request